hsinyenwu/RiboPlotR_addition/README.md

 1. Here we only consider uORFs start with AUG but you can modify the start sequences in the findUORFs (see ORFik package) function
 2. Requirements: (1) a fasta file for genome sequence (2) a gtf files with CDS information
 3. The following code works in Mac OS and Linux, but might require slight modification for Windows system
+4. The following files TAIR10_chr_1.fa and Araport11+CTRL_20181206.gtf are attached.

 ```
 # Make uORF GTFs for one transcript